Matildadl/Harry-Potter-Quiz/README.md

 Diverse range of questions to challenge your knowledge.
 Engaging and immersive experience for Harry Potter fans of all levels.

-* responsive design
+* Responsive Design
-* interactive quiz
+* Interactive Quiz
-* results and summary
+* Results and Summary
-* recovery function
+* Recovery Function

 <hr>

 # Future Features

 * Timer
-* music
+* Music

 <hr>